JOURNAL OF GENTRY GENEALOGY

 Court Records

-8. Bettye J. Broyles, "County Court of Rhea County Tennessee (Court of Pleas and Quarter Sessions) May 1823 - November 1828", Rhea County Historical and Genealogical Society, 1992
+5. Bettye J. Broyles, "County Court of Rhea County Tennessee (Court of Pleas and Quarter Sessions) May 1823 - November 1828", Rhea County Historical and Genealogical Society, 1992 (original page numbers in parentheses)

 Allen Gentry appointed juror